DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization

 Future research directions may involve exploring the integration of various sensor types, such as computer vision, within the dynamic constraints of the pose optimizer.
 This extension would allow us to have additional sensor data, contributing to a more robust and versatile motion capture system.
 To further enhance the capabilities of our pose optimizer, we aim to introduce additional constraints, such as look-at functionality or end-effector pose preservation during editing.
 These improvements could provide more nuanced control over reconstructed motion, meeting diverse user needs and preferences.
-In the pursuit of refining the latent space structure, we plan to investigate alternative generative approaches.
-This includes exploring methods that prevent unbounded properties and ensure there are no empty spaces between valid regions.
+To refine the latent space structure, we plan to investigate alternative generative approaches.
+This includes exploring methods that prevent unbounded properties and ensure no empty spaces between valid regions.
 Such exploration could result in a more compact and well-organized latent space, thus enhancing the system's efficiency and performance.
-Lastly, despite initially dismissing the idea of directly encoding temporality in the latent space due to increased complexity, we recognize it as an intriguing avenue for future research.
-Revisiting this concept and devising efficient strategies to manage the expanded complexity could potentially unlock new dimensions of temporal coherence and further improve the realism of motion reconstructions.
+Lastly, despite initially dismissing the idea of directly encoding temporality in the latent vectors due to increased complexity, we recognize it as an intriguing avenue for future research.
+Currently, we encode this information in an external network.
+Revisiting this concept and researching efficient strategies to manage the expanded complexity could enhance the latent space representation.